garden-io/garden/docs/using-garden/using-helm-charts.md

 You may also want to check out the full [helm module reference](../reference/config.md#helm).

+_Note: If you only need a way to deploy some Kubernetes manifests and don't need all the features of Helm, you can_ _use the simpler `kubernetes` module type instead.
+Check out the_ _[kubernetes-module](https://github.com/garden-io/garden/tree/master/examples/kubernetes-module) example for more info._

 ## Basics

 First off, a couple of things to note on how the Helm support is implemented, with respect to Garden primitives: